lyndychivs/GooglePay.Shop/README.md

 # Wallet
-Web API for Testing transactions on GooglePay.
+A Web Endpoint and API for Testing transactions on GooglePay, written for .NET